sharkiecodes/Dash-Starter-Project---Stroud/src/README.txt

 nodes which can take in one website, one video, etc. and format in a designated way.
 As it stands, the current Scrapbook is set up to take one website and one video.
 An extension of this project could be to add more layout formats for scrapbooks.

-Visual arrows are developed using the react-xarrows library,
+Visual arrows were developed using the react-xarrows library,

 Adaptive Add Node Form:
 When I was creating the Add Node Form, I realized that each field defined in a node's store